 More people are diagnosed with skin cancer every year than all other forms of cancer combined.
 Fortunately, when caught early, 98% of skin cancer cases can be fully cured.
 One of the most effective forms of treatment is Mohs skin cancer excision.
 Unfortunately, this procedure can leave one’s face disfigured.
-Dr. Montilla performs arguably the best Mohs reconstruction in Boston to restore such patients’ appearance, allowing them to fully move on from skin cancer.
+Dr. Montilla performs arguably the best Mohs reconstruction in Greater Boston Area to restore such patients’ appearance, allowing them to fully move on from skin cancer.

 What is Mohs Skin Cancer Excision?